2020 Web Design Trends: 10 Stunning Web Design Trends to Totally Hit

 Anyone can shoot a bunch of beautiful photographs and then arrange them on a website.
 Nevertheless, it says something about your character (and that if your business) if you draw something by hand and display it with pride.
 Hire help to produce your pictures if you wish, but nothing says more about an online business than a hand-drawn picture or two from the team behind the scenes.

 Attention spans are fleeting.
 And smart webmasters know they need to team up with progressive web designers to capture and lead an increasingly distracted readership.

 With millions of devices hosting smart virtual assistants like Siri, Google Now and Cortana, more people are embracing voice over text.
-Web developers can take advantage and entreat busy audiences to less effort browsing by levering the more engaging voice-powered model.
+Primarily due to the convenience of speaking directly into a device, rather than taking the time to enter your queries or requests manually.
+Web developers can take advantage and treat busy audiences to less effort browsing by levering the more engaging voice-powered model.

 Device screens are also becoming smaller and more crowded, and voice-powered models take up little (if any) space and personalize content delivery in a way text might not.

 Things may have gotten off to a slow start, but the popularity of voice control/input is finally hitting its stride.
 The following statistics illustrate how and why voice is one of the most important web design trends for 2020 and beyond:

 - Voice is expected to be a $40 billion channel by 2022.
 (Source: OC&C Strategy Consultants).

 - Globally, smart speaker shipments grew nearly 200% YOY in Q3 2018.
 (Source: Strategy Analytics).